alikebrahim/netfix/README.md

-# NetFix - Service Marketplace
+# NetFix - Home Services Marketplace

-A Django-based service marketplace where companies can offer services and customers can request them.
+A simple Django-based marketplace where companies can offer services and customers can request them.

 ## Project Overview

-NetFix is a web application that enables:
+NetFix enables:
-- Companies to register and create services in their field of work
+- Companies to register and create services in their specific field
 - Customers to register and request services
-- User profile management for both company and customer accounts
+- Basic user profiles for both company and customer accounts
-- Service browsing by category and popularity
+- Service browsing by category

 ## Setup Instructions

 ### Prerequisites
 - Python 3.x
-- pyenv (recommended for environment management)
+- Basic Django knowledge

 ### Installation